ibeghouc1u/Stage--YabonLaPub-/README.md

 ## Overview

-This repository documents the work completed during my Bachelor's Degree Internship in Computer Science at the University of Lorraine.
+This repository documents the work completed during   Internship in Computer Science at the University of Lorraine.

 The internship was carried out at **YabonLaPub**, an association whose objective is to help associations raise funds through sponsored advertising campaigns.